impaktor/wlsice/README.md

-# Least Squares Including Correlation in Error
+# Weighted Least Squares Including Correlation in Error

-Code for performing the weighted Least Squares Including Correlation in Error (LS-ICE) algorithm when fitting a function to ensemble averages, implemented in three languages, with example data with M=200 fractional Brownian motion trajectories (generated with parameters as in paper "Fitting a function to time-dependent ensemble averaged data"):
+Code for performing the weighted Least Squares Including Correlation in Error (WLS-ICE) algorithm when fitting a function to ensemble averages, implemented in three languages, with example data with M=200 fractional Brownian motion trajectories (generated with parameters as in paper "Fitting a function to time-dependent ensemble averaged data"):

-1. Python scripts that read in the data and apply the LS-ICE algorithm to it.
+1. Python scripts that read in the data and apply the WLS-ICE algorithm to it.
+   Run ./example.py ../data from python-folder, for a demonstration.

 2. Octave/Matlab - code ported from Python. `f.m`, `df.m`, and `d2f.m`
    defines the analytical function to fit, its gradient and hessian,